bala280597/K8s-Automation/Readme.md

 # Description:
 In this project, I am deploying binaries of sample java application in Azure Kubernetes Service in desired cluster.
 For Continious Integeration of Docker Build and AKS Deployment, I used Azure Devops.
+I developed automation script in `azure-pipelines.yml` .

 # Purpose:
 The purpose of the project is to  build the docker file and deploy it in AKS.
 I created pipeline for the operation.
 If any commit on respective branch , Pipeline would be triggered.
 We can also manually trigger the pipeline.